JCallicoat/textclock/README.md

 Draws an undecorated (borderless) window with a black brackground using libxcb, sets it to be always on top, and writes the current date and time to it every 50ms in a purple font.

+The background color and font color can be configured, see below.

 Useful when you want to keep track of time while doing some other activity in another window.

 ![obligatry pic](textclock.png)